 Once you have selected a preliminary site, you may want to check with your local zoning office.
 Check out our insightful recommendations on this process on our Getting Started Page.

 With a Graber Horse barn, you'll save on your project by not having to pay the expense of a poured concrete floor.
-Ira from Graber recommends "using stone dust - fine crushed stone almost like sand" is a great way to provide a floor base if you want one.
+Team Graber recommends "using stone dust - fine crushed stone almost like sand" is a great way to provide a floor base if you want one.